smherwig/phoenix-fileserver/README.md

 bd-std image
 ------------

-To create a bd-std image, `fs.std.img` from the contents of directory called `root/`, enter:
+To create a bd-std image, `fs.std.img`, from the contents of `root/`, enter:

 ```
 cd ~/src/fileserver/makefs